allanchua101/ipynta/docs/predicates/TrueFileTypePred.md

 Being able to filter images that present inaccurate file extensions is a powerful capability that can prevent:

-- Unhandled exceptions caused by transform processes that expect a certain file format.
+- Unhandled exceptions caused by image transformation processes that expect a certain file format.
-- Attacks rooting form malicious files.
+- Attacks rooting from malicious files.

 ### Finding files with file extensions that don't match with their true file types.